aeye-lab/pymovements/README.md

 For a detailed guide, please refer to our [CONTRIBUTING.md](CONTRIBUTING.md) first.

-If you have any developer-related questions, please [open an issue]( https://github.com/aeye-lab/pymovements/issues/new/choose) or write us at [daniel.krakowczyk@uni-potsdam.de](mailto:daniel.krakowczyk@uni-potsdam.de)
+If you have any questions, please [open an issue]( https://github.com/aeye-lab/pymovements/issues/new/choose) or write us at [daniel.krakowczyk@uni-potsdam.de](mailto:daniel.krakowczyk@uni-potsdam.de)